Hey there, it’s Skye Blake, Cat Info Detective, here to let you know what your cat wants you to know about chemical flea treatments…

 There are some flea powders available but are for dogs and in the house (carpets and floors).

 Veterinarians usually don’t recommend powders for cats since they’re messy (think clouds of baby powder).

 They’re only effective while on the cat, rub off quickly and your cat can swallow them during grooming.

-Powder can also be licked off a dog if your kitty decides to groom her canine buddy!
+Your kitty can lick powder off a dog if she decides to groom her canine buddy!

-Ask your vet if you’re interested in using any type of powder on your cat.
+Ask your vet for guidance if you’re considering any type of powder on your cat.

 Topical Flea Treatments

 A topical flea treatment is a pre-measured dose of insecticide applied to the skin (not just the fur) on the back of a cat’s neck, where they can’t lick it (pretty smart, huh?).

 This is usually what vets use when they treat cats for preventing flea and tick infestations.

 The manufacturers say that topical products don’t hurt a cat if put on the skin but can be harmful if swallowed.